gberrante/gotunnel/README.md

 # Simple TCP Tunnel application

-We were tired of complicated `netsh`,`iptables`,`socat` commands, so we wrote this simple TCP tunnel application in Go.
+I was tired of complicated `netsh`,`iptables`,`socat` commands, so I wrote this simple TCP tunnel application in Go.

 ## Description